-In association with choreographers Rémi Laurin-Ouellette and Évelyne Laforest, 55 students from the Père Marquette secondary school will discover contemporary dance by producing videos.
-They will be involved in all aspects of filming and production.
-Encouraged to express their ideas on creating choreography, a soundtrack and a script, they will present their interpretations of the notion of identity.
+In association with choreographers Rémi Laurin-Ouellette and Évelyne Laforest, 55 students from the Père Marquette secondary school have discovered contemporary dance by producing videos in a 10-week project.
+They have been involved in all aspects of filming and production.
+Encouraged to express their ideas on creating choreography, a soundtrack and a script, they have present their interpretations of the notion of identity.

 Financed by the Ministry of Education – Programme Culture à l’école, volet Une école accueille un artiste.